-The proposed extension has a generally low to moderate risk of social impacts; the location of the extension, adjacent to the existing substation and to the rear of the Converter Station mitigates or removes many risks that would otherwise have been present.
+The proposed extension has a generally low to moderate risk of social impacts; the location of the extension to the rear of the existing substation mitigates or removes many risks that would otherwise have been present.
 Traffic issues are likely to be the main concern.
 These can be mitigated through the use of a Construction Traffic Management Plan; timings of deliveries, for example, to avoid hours when local people are travelling to work or school would reduce much of the impact discussed here.